JenisaRose/JenisaRose/README.md

   # - add another project here
 looking_for: "Software Engineering / Full-Stack Internship"
 philosophy: >
-  # add a line or two about how you approach building things
+I believe the best way to learn technology is to build with it, break things, understand why they broke, and build better the next time.
 ```

-**Focusing on:** <!-- EDIT: e.g. Data Structures & Algorithms · Full-Stack Development · System Design Basics -->
+**Focusing on:** Full-Stack Development · Backend Engineering · Data Structures & Algorithms · Databases · AI & Emerging Technologies

 <br/>